-There are many different areas that fit under the category of "equipment" from weapons and armor, clothing, food supplies, rope, and beasts to herbs and exotic items from afar.
-The following lists are not meant to be all inclusive (leave that for the Ea RPG Advanced System) but should be a useful guide to GM's and players alike on the approximate costs of different items.
+There are many different areas that fit under the category of "equipment" from weapons and armor, clothing, food supplies, rope, beasts to herbs and exotic items from afar.
+The lists of equipment are in the Game Master manual.
 The GM can change availability and pricing as desired to fit the campaign most effectively.

 The GM may opt to provide, either before beginning the campaign, or through roleplay within the campaign, additional equipment to the characters as deemed necessary.
 An example from Tolkien's works would be in The Hobbit.
-Bilbo did not begin his adventure stocked, and ready to go as a warrior bristling with weapons and bearing armor and all the gear necessary for a long travel, instead Bilbo

-"found himself outside, without a hat, a walking-stick, or any money, or anything that he usually took when he went out;" -The Hobbit
+Bilbo did not begin his adventure stocked, and ready to go as a warrior bristling with weapons and bearing armor and all the gear necessary for a long travel, instead Bilbo "found himself outside, without a hat, a walking-stick, or any money, or anything that he usually took when he went out;" -The Hobbit

-Fortunately for Bilibo though, The Dwarves and Gandalf (Deus Ex Machina) provided some of the necessities for him, including:

-"a very small pony, apparently for Bilbo.", "a dark-green hood (a little weather-stained) and a dark-green cloak borrowed from Dwalin.
+Fortunately for Bilibo though, The Dwarves and Gandalf (Deus Ex Machina) provided some of the necessities for him, including: "a very small pony, apparently for Bilbo.", "a dark-green hood (a little weather-stained) and a dark-green cloak borrowed from Dwalin.
 They were too large for him, and he looked rather comic." -The Hobbit.

 Gandalf caught up and brought additionally for Bilbo: "a lot of pocket-handkerchiefs, and Bilbo's pipe and tobacco."
 Additionally the contract provided covering Bilbo's traveling expenses.

-Some GM's and player may prefer to have all of their character's equipment predefined and ready to go before game play, but others might choose the above example as an approach to gathering the needed equipment during the course of play, and can be done so in a fun and productive fashion.
+Some GM's and players may prefer to have all of their character's equipment predefined and ready to go before game play, but others might choose the above example as an approach to gathering the needed equipment during the course of play, and can be done so in a fun and productive fashion.
 Which approach you take is between the players and GM.